The Original Lie

 The most addictive thing in the world is sin.
 It is the anarchic principle that is hard-wired into the soul from birth, and which holds its victims in a vice-like grip.
 Only Christ can deliver from its tyranny and mastery.
 When someone repents and believes the gospel, that is, when they honestly take their place as guilty rebels before God and receive forgiveness through the sacrifice of Christ on the cross, their old master, sin is deposed from the throne of their life and the Lord Jesus takes control.
 Sin no longer has the mastery.
 Paul says of Christians; “having been made free from sin you became servants of righteousness” (Rom 6:18).
 Freedom doesn’t come from saying yes to sin, but from saying no: and yes to Christ.
 True liberty is not the unfettered ability to do whatever I want, but the freedom to do what God wants me to do.
 It is a divinely given ability made possible by the new birth and the indwelling power of God’s Holy Spirit.
 “If the Son shall make you free, you will be free indeed” (John 8:36).

 This is where’s it’s at!
 This is the life!
 The bright lights of Piccadilly Circus, Times Square and the Las Vegas Strip.
-The fun, the excitement, the razzmatazz! !
+The fun, the excitement, the razzmatazz!
 We’re having a great time!
 “Ye shall not surely die”, whispers the devil.
 Sitting waiting for a tram in Amsterdam in 2007 I asked the gentleman next to me why he liked the city.
-“Because it’s alive,” he replied.
+“Because it’s alive,” he said.
 One of Europe’s most decadent cities – alive!
 Another successful lie from hell.